hydrusnetwork/hydrus/docs/running_from_source.md

 If you run <= Windows 8.1 or Ubuntu 18.04, you cannot run Qt6.
 Try PySide2 or PyQt5.

-???
-"Qt compatibility notes"
+!!! note "Qt compatibility"

-    If you run into trouble running newer versions of Qt6 on Linux, some users have fixed it by installing the packages `libicu-dev` and `libxcb-cursor-dev`.
+    If you run into trouble running newer versions of Qt6 on Linux, often with an XCB-related error such as `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.`, try installing the packages `libicu-dev` and `libxcb-cursor-dev`.
 With `apt` that will be:

     * `sudo apt-get install libicu-dev`
     * `sudo apt-get install libxcb-cursor-dev`

-    If you still have trouble with the default Qt6 version, or you rebuilt your venv and the newer version of Qt6 gives you problems, check out the setup_venv script language and the advanced requirements.txts files it relies on in `install_dir/static/requirements/advanced`.
-There should be several older version examples you can try out.
+    If you still have trouble with the default Qt6 version, check the advanced requirements.txts in `install_dir/static/requirements/advanced`.
+There should be several older version examples you can explore, and you can also work off these lists: [PySide6](https://pypi.org/project/PySide6/#history) [PyQt6](https://pypi.org/project/PyQt6/#history) [PySide2](https://pypi.org/project/PySide2/#history) [Pyqt5](https://pypi.org/project/PyQt5/#history)

-    To install a specific version of a library with pip, activate your venv and then type something like `pip install PySide6==6.3.1`.

 ### mpv { id="mpv" }